eglifetoken/eglife-website-update-1/README.md

 Before you can deploy, you need all the project files on your local computer.

-**Since there is no "Download ZIP" button in Firebase Studio, you will need to manually copy your files.** This can be tedious, but it is a necessary step that you only need to do once.

 1.  **Create a Folder:** On your computer's Desktop, create a new folder.
 Let's name it `eglife-website`.

 2.  **Re-create the Files:**
-    *   Look at the file list on the left side of the Firebase Studio editor.
+    *   Look at the file list on the left side of your editor.
     *   For each file and folder listed below, re-create it inside your `eglife-website` folder.
-    *   **Carefully copy the entire content** of each file from the Firebase Studio editor and paste it into the corresponding file on your computer.
+    *   **Carefully copy the entire content** of each file from the editor and paste it into the corresponding file on your computer.
     *   **It is critical that the folder structure and file contents match exactly.**

 ### **List of Files and Folders to Copy:**